last edited/extended: 22 October 2024

 Also, moving in the water helps a lot with mobilising the shoulders again.

-There is a lot about rehab that could do with a rethink but despite all that I am glad I had the opportunity to go.
-Again many stories and tips will be part of the breastless book.
+There is a lot about rehab that could do with a rethink, but despite that I am glad I had the opportunity to go.

-One thing that bugged me was how long recovery took.
-I wasn’t in the best shape to start with – but who is?
 And I probably was a bit too eager to write again and very likely didn’t always make the best choices.
 But still, I think it was June when I had the first times where I thought, ah, OK, I’m getting there.
+And only September/October saw me able to work fully again.
+Though, right now I wonder whether I shouldn’t slow down a bit.

 Notes for chapters for breastless